th2-net/th2-codec-sailfish/README.md

 The parameters from that file are static and will be loaded during the codec start up.
 You can use them to provide the defaults for some implementations' parameters.

-You can set those parameters in `customConfig` as well.
+You can set those parameters in `customConfig.codecSettings` as well.
 You can use the `codecParameters` section in that config.

 Example:
 ```yaml